Middle East and North Africa

 The MENA Programme aims to be a hub for Swedish and international actors in research, analysis and media covering the MENA region.
 The programme strives to provide the Swedish and international community with knowledge about relevant political, economic and social matters.

 The programme has two focus areas which are yet to be developed.
 They focus on the development in Syria and other Middle Eastern conflicts, plus the social transformation in the MENA region as well as the integration between Europe and the Mediterranean region.

 Conflict and Geopolitics

 This first focus area deals with the larger geopolitical struggles and how states are coping with their regional and international battles, such as the proxy conflict between Saudi Arabia and Iran as well as Israel/Palestine.
 Weakness among several post-Ottoman states has opened a battle ground for armed non-state actors.
-How the MENA region could be organised politically, what comes after the Islamic State/Daesh, Iran’s emerging role and political developments in the Gulf region are examples of thematic issues that will be addressed in 2017.
+How the MENA region could be organised politically, what comes after the Islamic State/Daesh, Iran’s emerging role and political developments in the Gulf region are examples of thematic issues that are addressed within the programme.

 Social Transformation with Unclear Goals

 The second area deals with social transformations within countries and the interaction between Europe and the Mediterranean region.
 Social movements and civil society affect developments in the region, although the calls for bread, freedom and social justice during the Arab spring in 2011 were mostly crushed.
 What new trends can be identified, how do they influence policy making and how does the region consequently change?
-The situation in Maghreb and its relations with Europe, and the Palestinian diaspora policy are examples of thematic issues that will be analysed in 2017.
+The situation in Maghreb and its relations with Europe, and the Palestinian diaspora policy are examples of thematic issues that are being delt with in the programme.